Sometimes you need cash. Immediately. And that might mean a trip to the ATM to pull money out of the bank.

 It’s even possible to send money through social media apps like Facebook Messenger and Snapchat.
 With these types of payment services, you can have a fee-free payment experience without the fees that come with getting cash from an ATM.

 Thanks to technology, you have multiple options when it comes to paying.
 In fact, with the ability to keep a digital wallet on your phone, you might not need to carry cash or plastic in the near future.

 As you consider the best (and most convenient) way for you to pay in various situations, it’s nice to be prepared.
-Understand your options so you can make the most of your money–whether you use cash, card, or your phone.
+Understand your options so you can make the most of your money--whether you use cash, a card, or your phone.